BBVA/qed/rtd_docs/source/internals/architecture_and_components.rst

 * QED log emits via a gossip UDP network messages processed by the QED agents.
 * QED publisher agent pushes snapshots to the store using a given HTTP API.

-The relationship between the event source, third party services, and the application does not affect the QED per se, but the application must be able to map an event to a QED event univocally, because QED Log stores no data but a representation in the form of a SHA256 hash.
+The relationship between the event source, third party services, and the application does not affect the QED `per se`, but the application must be able to map an event to a QED event univocally, because QED Log stores no data but a representation in the form of a SHA256 hash.

 The application needs to talk to QED Log, either directly by its API or using one of the QED Log supported client libraries.